The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 You’ve probably felt this too.

-Here’s what that actually looks like: every time you open your task manager and see “Finish ebook (80% done),” your brain spends energy processing it.
-Should I work on this today?
-How much time will it take?
-When will I finish it?
+Every time you open your task manager and see “Finish ebook (80% done),” your brain spends energy processing it.

-The math on what leaks actually cost:
+The math on what leaks actually cost

-That consultant at $12K/month?
-11 active projects × 4 hours weekly = 44 hours on incomplete work = 176 hours monthly.
+11 × 4 = 44 hours weekly on incomplete work

 His rate: $12,000 ÷ 200 hours = $60/hour.

-Cut to 3 projects → freed 128 hours monthly → closed 2 clients at $3,500 each = $19K monthly → new rate: $95/hour.
+After cutting to 3 projects, he freed 128 hours monthly, closed 2 clients at $3,500 each, and brought in $19K that month — a new effective rate of $95/hour.

-58% revenue increase from focus alone.
-The leaks cost him $7K monthly ($84K yearly).
+58% revenue increase from focus alone

 Edge case: founders with strong inbound pipelines can survive leaks longer — but they still pay opportunity cost.
 Your pipeline masks the bleeding until it doesn’t.

-This isn’t theory — it’s how money actually moves.
+This isn’t theory — it’s how $10K–$20K actually moves.

 The three moves: